SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (1 \- 20\) Blood in the Eyes (Head)**

-Oh no you’re bleeding from the face\!
+Oh no you’re bleeding from the face!
 Because fights must be dramatic, the attack has cut in such a way (maybe right across your eyelid, maybe over the forehead) that blood is now dripping into one of your eyes, causing a continual distraction.
-You take a stacking Bleed 2 and \-1 Visibility Penalty every 10 ICs in combat, stacking up to Bleed 8 and \-4 Visibility ; taking this wound a second time causes the penalty to increase every 5 IC, and increases the cap to Bleed 16 and \-8 Visibility.
-You can take a (Bleed Severity) Action to wipe away the blood, resetting ONLY the Visibility penalties, but it won’t go away until treated with a first aid kit.
-This prevents you from accruing any Visibility Penalty from this wound in combat, but applies its own \-3 Visibility Penalty as you have to cover the eye.
+You take a Bleed 1 and \-1 Visibility Penalty and every 20 ICs in combat you gain it again but increasing both by 1, stacking up to Bleed 4 and \-4 Visibility.
+After reaching Bleed 4 it stops reapplying but you retain the \-4 visibility penalty.
+You can take a Speed 5 Action to wipe away the blood, resetting the Visibility penalties (which will return as normal in 15 IC).
+Using a first aid kit prevents you from accruing any Visibility Penalty from this wound in combat, but applies its own \-2 Visibility Penalty as you have to cover the eye.

 ### **\- (21 \- 40\) Armor Tear (Torso)**

 Something managed to slice right across your chest, hacking chunks of your flesh and armor right off your body.
-On top of being a fairly nasty gash which is likely to scar if not given stitches, you’re inflicted with a Bleed 5, and your DR is reduced by 25\.
+On top of being a fairly nasty gash which is likely to scar if not given stitches, you’re inflicted with a Bleed 4, and your DR is reduced by 10\.
 This can potentially take you down to negative values, in which case, the negative DR acts as a static Damage boost any Attack against you will receive.
 Your Torso armor also takes a \-25% of its maximum Durability to its Current Durability, though your clothing beneath is still intact (Gotta keep things PG 13).

 ### **\- (41 \- 60\) Open Cavity (Abdomen)**

 Your abdominal cavity--the part of your body that holds all your abdominal organs in together in a nice, safe environment--has been opened, and it really wasn't meant to be.

-You can no longer Rest.
-Your bonus to Stamina and Chakra Exhaustion rolls based from Fatigue are reduced to \+3 per Fatigue level (rather than \+5).
-The penalty you incur from passing a Stamina or Chakra Exhaustion roll is (the action's cost)/4, rather than (the action's cost)/5.
+You can no longer Rest and gain an irreducible upkeep 2.
+Additionally the penalty you incur from passing a Stamina or Chakra Exhaustion roll is increased by 1.

 ### **\- (61 \- 80\) Muscle Tear (Arm)**

 Your bicep and/or tricep have been partially torn, which tends to make it a lot harder to function effectively in combat, as your arm goes from a dry noodle to a limp one.

-You take Bleed 4, and Your STR is reduced by 25%.
+You take Bleed 4, and Your STR is reduced by 10%.
 This affects everything derived from your STR score you're hoping it doesn't (Vitality, Damage Bonus, damage dice with taijutsu, etc).

 ### **\- (81 \- 100\) Muscle Tear (Leg)**

 Your quadriceps have been torn.
 Not to fear, the tendon is fine and you haven't been hamstrung, you're not going to be put down like an animal (though this should teach you to treat pets better).

-You take Bleed 5, and your AGI is reduced by 25%.
+You take Bleed 4, and your AGI is reduced by 10%.
 This affects everything derived from your AGI score you're hoping it doesn't (Dodge, Initiative, max AP, movement speed).

 ## **Slashing (Severe)**